Useful contacts

 Driving Mobility

-Charitable network of centres providing advice and assessments to help people achieve independent mobility as drivers, passengers and wheelchair users.
+A charitable network of centres who give advice and assessments to help people achieve independent mobility as drivers, passengers and wheelchair users.

 Fuel Service

-This mobile app helps disabled drivers who can’t leave their cars when refuelling, by notifying the station so someone can help.
+This mobile app helps disabled drivers who can’t leave their cars when refuelling.
+It notifies the station so someone can help.
 Not all stations are signed up, but the number is growing.
-Available for iPhone, Android and Windows Phone.
+You can get it on an iPhone, Android or Windows phone.

 Disabled Motoring UK